🔏 Data Security Document

 • All changes to the application are subject to an extensive suite of API and integration tests and unit tests, and static analysis.

-• Customers are permitted to conduct their own penetration tests on request.
+• Customers are permitted to conduct their own penetration tests upon request - please contact help@atobi.io or your account manager.

 Management and Organization